Horned grebe: Description

-The alternate (breeding) plumage of the horned grebe has bright erectable "horns", black fan-shaped cheek feathers and an overall red-and-black colour.
+The breeding plumage has bright erectable "horns", black fan-shaped cheek feathers and an overall red-and-black colour.
 The neck, flanks, lores and upper-chest are chestnut brown, while the crown and back are black.
 The belly is a dull white.
 Males are slightly larger and brighter than females but are generally indistinguishable.

-The basic (non-breeding) plumage is overall black and white.
+The non-breeding plumage is overall black and white.
 The neck, chest and cheeks are white, while the back and crown are a dull black-grey.
 The border between the crown and the cheeks extend in a straight line behind the eyes.
-The basic plumage does not have the "horns".
+The winter plumage does not have the "horns".

 Juveniles appear similar to a non-breeding adult except they are a slightly duller shade of white and their back is tinged with brown.
 The line separating the cheeks and crown is less distinct and their beak is paler.
-The chicks are fluffy, with a dull grey back, a white belly and interesting black-and-white facial striping.
+The chicks are fluffy, with a dull grey back, a white belly and distinct black-and-white facial and neck striping.